OpenSanctions is an international database of persons and companies of political, criminal, or economic interest.

 Collecting persons of interest data is a labour intensive process, including data cleaning and quality assurance.
 This creates unnecessary and duplicative work for all users of persons-of-interest data, whether they are fintech/regtech technologists, investigative journalists, academics or others.

-We believe that the solution to this is to establish a data commons, an open resource that provides high-quality, up-to-date data, is open to contributions and feedback and set up to provide a long-term solution for data sourcing.
+We believe that the solution to this is to establish a data commons, an open resource that provides high-quality, up-to-date data, is open to feedback and set up to provide a long-term solution for data sourcing.

 From 2017 to 2019, maintenance of the crawlers was assumed by Tarashish Mishra at the Organized Crime and Corruption Reporting Project.
 You can see a list of those who have contributed crawlers on Github.

 From September 2021 to Feburary 2022, this project received financial support from the German Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF) under the grant identifier

 01IS21S48.
 The full responsibility for the content of this publication remains with its